Burnet House

 Burnet House was a grand hotel that stood at the corner of Third and Vine in Cincinnati, Ohio in the United States from 1850 to 1926.
 In its day the Burnet hosted a multitude of dignitaries, including Abraham Lincoln (twice), Edward VII of the United Kingdom (when he was still Prince of Wales), and Jenny Lind.
+The hotel was demolished in 1926 to make way for an annex to the Union Central Building.

 History

 The hotel was named for Jacob Burnet, a judge of the Ohio Supreme Court, who was an investor in the project and on whose land the hotel was constructed.
-After it was Burnet's charming farm, the site later became an "amusement park" called Shires' Garden.
+After it was Burnet's farm, the site later became an "amusement park" called Shires' Garden.

 The developer was Abraham Coleman, a Cincinnati civic booster, who raised $2.5 million from 170 investors.
 Isaiah Rogers, nationally acclaimed as a designer of elite hotels, was hired for $150,000.
 The interior design was done by Francis Pedretti.
 Cincinnati was the sixth-largest city in the country when Burnet House opened in 1850; the hotel became nationally acclaimed and was the state's premiere hotel well into the 1870s.
 Burnet House was one of a handful of American hotels with a gilded dome.
 Circa 1879 it had 240 guest rooms, as well as parlors, reading rooms, smoking rooms, billiard rooms, bath rooms, a bar and a restaurant.
 According to one 20th-century history of American hotels the Burnet "out-gadgeted the hotels of New York and was as sumptuously furnished and had as great a layout of public rooms as any hotel of its day.
 It was, besides, the most distinguished hotel architecturally."
 In 1857 a visiting Englishman reviewed it after visiting Mammoth Cave in Kentucky, writing home, "We seem to be in an excellent hotel; the Burnet House, very large, clean, and comfortable, and good food, which is most desirable, for such rubbish as we have eaten cannot be good for any one.
 So far from the passage making me ill, I never was better in my life."

 He outlined the workings of the hotel for his mother, noting that Cincinnati was less than half the size of the great British industrial city of Manchester: